trang-nguyenn/Algorithms/DFS/Grid_search/79-word-search.md

 # [79-word-search](https://leetcode.com/problems/word-search/)

 DFS over grid where the next_search differs for the first move and the second move onward.
+Thus we divide 2 cases for `next_searches`
 The looping technique is standard for normal dfs

-** The test case is crazy that where dfs over a fixed direction if prefered over random directions.
+** The test case is crazy that where dfs over a fixed direction if prefered over random directions.**

 ```python